 In Massachusetts, there is a statute of limitations for car accident cases: a deadline for a person to file a lawsuit to claim compensation for his or her injuries against another driver, not including the government.
 In Massachusetts, you have three years from the date of your crash to file a personal injury claim against the at-fault party.
 If someone was killed in a car crash, an executor or administrator of the deceased’s estate has three years from the date of death to file a wrongful death lawsuit.

 What Difference Does an Attorney Make?

-If you believe you have a legitimate car accident claim against a negligent driver - or are experiencing resistance from your own insurance provider - it is recommended that you contact a proven Burlington car accident lawyer immediately.
+If you believe you have a legitimate car accident claim against a negligent driver - or are experiencing resistance from your own insurance provider - contact a proven Boston car accident lawyer immediately.
 Insurance companies think about their bottom line before they think about you.
 Vigilant counsel can not only assess the details of your case but, if necessary, start establishing a thorough and compelling claim that seeks maximum compensation for the losses you have suffered.

 The attorneys at DiBella Law Offices, P.C., understand the law as it applies in these cases, so you can be confident in our ability to pursue fair compensation for you.
 For over a decade, we have represented clients injured in all types of vehicle accidents, including taxi cabs, tour buses, airport shuttle buses, and long-distance buses, such as Greyhound buses.
 We:

 - Serve New Hampshire and Massachusetts;

 - Recovered millions of dollars for our past clients;